Okaythis/OkayRNModule/README.md

   const pubPssBase64 = 'MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAxgyacF1NNWTA6rzCrtK60se9fVpTPe3HiDjHB7MybJvNdJZIgZbE9k3gQ6cdEYgTOSG823hkJCVHZrcf0/AK7G8Xf/rjhWxccOEXFTg4TQwmhbwys+sY/DmGR8nytlNVbha1DV/qOGcqAkmn9SrqW76KK+EdQFpbiOzw7RRWZuizwY3BqRfQRokr0UBJrJrizbT9ZxiVqGBwUDBQrSpsj3RUuoj90py1E88ExyaHui+jbXNITaPBUFJjbas5OOnSLVz6GrBPOD+x0HozAoYuBdoztPRxpjoNIYvgJ72wZ3kOAVPAFb48UROL7sqK2P/jwhdd02p/MDBZpMl/+BG+qQIDAQAB'
  ```

-*"pageTheme"*: This is a JSON object that allows you to customize the colors for our enrollment and authorization screens to suit your product branding.
-[Click here to see all valid color properties](https://github.com/Okaythis/okay-sdk-android/wiki/PageTheme-(Android))
+*"pageTheme"*: This is a JSON object that allows you to customize the colors for our enrollment and authorization **native** screens to suit your product branding.
+This properties may not be applicable to the Flutter UI templates [Click here to see all valid color properties](https://github.com/Okaythis/okay-sdk-android/wiki/PageTheme-(Android))

 ### **How to link a user**